2016 Rush To Gold Bridge

 What is the “Rush to ‘Gold Bridge’”?

 The Rush to ‘Gold Bridge’ is our end of August, 3 day driving event, organized by Classic Car Adventures.
 Originally conceived as “Dave’s Birthday Touring Adventure”, our first year took us to Gold Bridge…and thus the event was called “The Rush to Gold Bridge”…actual destination subject to change!
-For 2015 we’re offering this event with two route-book options – A mixed Tarmac and Gravel route, or the 100% tarmac adventure.
+For 2016 we’ll once again be offering this event with two route-book options – A mixed Tarmac and Gravel route, or the 100% tarmac adventure.
 Each entrant will receive both route options, along with maps to show when and where each route will cross similar points.
 We’ve made every effort to adjust the routes and timings so that all participants can meet up for breaks mid-day, and arrive at the hotels at the same time.

 Imagine, if you will, a group of Classic Car Enthusiasts who literally just love to drive and hang out together.
 Some of us are going to try some gravel roads.
 The other members of our group, the tarmac set, is made up of folks who love to get out and drive, but really aren’t sure about subjecting their cars to some gravel.
 That, in a nutshell, is the “Rush to Gold Bridge”.
-We’ve designed the route so those of you looking for a two day adventure can be home in Vancouver before 10pm on Saturday, while those of us looking for a Three-Day adventure can be home in Vancouver before 8pm on the Sunday.

 The Hagerty Fall Classic Adventure is open to sport, touring and classic cars from 1989 and earlier.
 Sorry, no motorcycles on this event.
 We have been known to accept a truck or two, and even a couple of ‘retro cars’ made after 1989.
 If you think you’ve got a unique vehicle that should qualify, simply send us an entry form or contact us, we’ll see if we think it fits with the group.
 Vehicles, purchased from Craigslist specifically for this event, are accepted regardless of year…but only if you show us the ad listing an asking price of $500 or less!